 While things around mental health can be quite abstract, the physical body is more concrete and reliable.
 We all have bodies and carry stress in them.
 Accumulated and stored in the muscles, these stress and tension can be our constant companions, perpetuating our fight-or-flight response, and keeping us stuck in survival mode.

 A method to break out of this pattern is called TRE, which stands for Tension, Stress and Trauma Releasing Exercises.
 A series of exercises, TRE leads to what professionals call ‘neurogenic tremors’ or, put simply - ‘shaking’ or ‘tremoring’.
 It sounds a bit strange that anything good can come from shaking, doesn’t it?
 But nonetheless.
 It appears that shaking is a natural mechanism for a human being to discharge stress.

-LET YOUR MIND REST
+2. STILLING YOUR MIND

 Reiki translates from Japanese as Universal Life Force Energy.
 It’s said to be the energy that animates all things and that’s what Reiki therapists are using to heal.
 So when you come for a Reiki treatment, you’d be receiving this harmonizing energy as it flows from the hands of the therapist lightly placed over your clothed body.